 So far, we’ve had our heroes learn about secluded scientist Jackson Alpert who has an experiment that transforms an ordinary human into a god-like being that becomes a part of his group called the Forever People.
 Superman tries to go through the process, but it doesn’t work and puts too much strain on him as Wonder Woman manages to save his life.
 Through Batman, they find out that Alpert died decades ago and his identity has been used by former Wonder Woman foe Doctor Psycho.
 Our heroes ultimately defeat his Forever People, but the villainous foe’s body wasn’t found.
-However, they didn’t have to look far since he’s now a powerful for adversary named Imperiex.
+However, they didn’t have to look far since he’s now a powerful adversary named Imperiex.
 Before their greatest pre-film challenge gets going, let’s look at our cover.

 Published on August 26, 2015, this comic serves as the final issue to the entire set of tie-in materials towards the DCUAOM’s 23rd film.
 We still have the same writers (Timm & DeMatteis) and artists (Silas & Aviña).
 For our cover, we have writer & artist Gene Ha as he shows our three heroes trapped within the lighted grasp of Imperiex.
 Now, let the final battle begin!

 Issue 3 opens in Switzerland where our heroes have found themselves under the powerful eye of Doctor Psycho who has become an even stronger foe called Imperiex.
-With their DNA added into the vile being, the odds of defeating him seem to be stacked our heroes.
+With their DNA added into the vile being, the odds of defeating him seem to be stacked against our heroes.
 Nevertheless, they engage him in combat.

 Despite their best effort, Imperiex gains the upper hand by trapping our heroes inside some force-field bubbles.
 He then tells them of his ultimate goal: He’ll download his consciousness into every single person on the planet and achieve interconnectedness.
 To accomplish this, he’ll need an army.
 As such, he easily takes control of our heroes’ minds.
 With their mental faculties under his command, Imperiex begins to carry out his plans.